 What happens when two unlikely people find strength in each other?

-This unique story is captivating and surprising, bringing tears and laugh-out-loud moments and brilliant insights into the nature of friendship and the problems of ageing at every age.
+This unique story is captivating and surprising, wrenching and uplifting, and offers brilliant insights into the nature of friendship and the problems of ageing at every age.

-A novel of strength, hope, humility, and acceptance… and that kid who wears petticoats…
+A novel of strength, hope, humility, and acceptance… and that strange kid who wears petticoats…

 Blue Justice is an Australian crime novel with a difference: this is cops on the beat.
 This is a book about real policing.
 There are no tortured detectives puzzling over motive or building a case on fragments of lucky finds of evidence.
 Forget the bizarre clues, the mastermind criminals.
 This is blood-on-the-floor police work.